nunofachada/perfandpubtools/docs/userguide.md

 <a name="pairwisespeedups"></a>

-### 2.4\.
+### 2.5\.
 Pairwise speedups

 The pairwise speedup functions, [pwspeedup], [pwtimes_table] and [pwtimes_table_f], have similar goals to their non-pairwise counterparts.
 They are, however, able to compare multiple _implementations_ and _setups_ under two different _contexts_.
-Using the sorting algorithms example, these functions can evaluate how different algorithms scale for increasing vector sizes under, e.g., a) *two different programming languages*, b) *serial or parallel execution*, or c) *two parallelization backends (e.g. CUDA and OpenCL)*.
+Using the sorting algorithms example, these functions can evaluate how different algorithms scale for increasing vector sizes under, e.g., a) two different programming languages, b) serial or parallel execution, c) two parallelization backends (e.g. CUDA and OpenCL), or any other pair of contexts deemed relevant.

 <a name="plotting"></a>

-### 2.5\.
+### 2.6\.
 Plotting

-Although the [perfstats] and [speedup] functions and their pairwise counterparts optionally create plots, these are mainly intended to provide visual feedback on the performance analysis being undertaken.
+Although the [perfstats], [speedup] and [pwspeedup] functions optionally create plots, these are mainly intended to provide visual feedback on the performance analysis being undertaken.
 Those needing more control over the final figures can customize the generated plots via the returned figure handles or create custom plots using the data returned by these functions.
 Either way, [MATLAB]/[Octave] plots can be used directly in publications, or converted to LaTeX using the excellent [matlab2tikz] script, as will be shown in some of the examples.

 <a name="defaultbenchmarkfileformatandalternativeimplementations"></a>